cgoemaere/cgoemaere.github.io/_posts/2025-01-07-why-i-quit-hopfield-networks.md

 I'm not sure what to think of this, but it seems like a bad idea to use pixelwise image comparison as the basis of your model.

-### Hopfield networks are probably _not_ biologically plausible
-While Hopfield networks were inspired by the brain, some aspects make me question their biological plausibility.

-Humans are very much capable of constantly creating new memories — much to our regret, sometimes.
-It seems unlikely that we create entirely new independent synaptic connections for every new memory, and yet, that is exactly what Hopfield networks would do.

-Another thing: when you remember something, how often do you get two memories mixed up into some weird hybrid?
-Not very often, right?
-Well, classical Hopfield networks do.
-A lot.

-What about Modern Hopfield networks?
-Maybe our brain uses softmax?
-Probably not.
-Softmax is not a local operator: it needs to look at _every single memory_ at once to be able to pick the best one.
-Supposedly, this could be solved with astrocyte cells (which would even make [Transformers biologically plausible](https://www.pnas.org/doi/10.1073/pnas.2219150120)), because they go beyond simple two-neuron interactions.
-To me, that feels like a quite a stretch.

-My only possible conclusion: Hopfield networks are likely not what the brain does.

 ### Memory networks don't generalize

 Once again, repeat after me: "Hopfield networks are memory models."